Skip to content

 CEPS assessment table

 This again is not an exhaustive list, nor is there a set minimum number as everyone has different needs.
-You are expected to document your performance in CEPS in your portfolio and/or discuss your learning needs during placement planning meetings with your supervisors.
-The range of examinations, procedures and the number of observations will depend on your particular requirements and the professional judgement of your clinical and educational supervisors.
+Performance in CEPS should be documented in the Trainee Portfolio and learning needs discussed during placement planning meetings with supervisors.
+The range of examinations, procedures and the number of observations will depend on a GP registrar's particular requirements and the professional judgement of their clinical and educational supervisors.

-In addition, it is important to recognise the procedures you may need during emergency presentations in general practice.
-For example, can you explain to a patient who is having an asthma attack what you are going to do in setting up a nebuliser, and set it up effectively?
+In addition, it is important to recognise the procedures that may be needed during emergency presentations in general practice.
+For example, setting up a nebuliser for a patient who is having an asthma attack, and explaining the procedure and process to them.

-The standard is that of an independent fully qualified General Practitioner.
+To be rated as competent in a particular CEPS, it must be performed to the standard of an independent fully qualified GP.
 As well as the technical aspects of examination and the ability to recognise abnormal physical signs, it includes the choice of examination best suited to the clinical context.
 For instance, a competent GP very rarely performs an extensive neurological examination but will perform a limited neurological examination, as determined by the history taken from the patient, and perform it within the length of the GP consultation.

 • recognise when a disability prevents completion of an examination